Luke1298/MRE-duplicate-variable-unification-performance/README.md

 For demonstration purposes we'll use a set number of artists "cardinality" and query for all the releases which belong to those artists "depth" times.

-ie. Our contrived queries look like this:
+ie. A query of "depth" 2 would look like this: (depth annotations added to try and make the depth parameter clear)

 ```
 (d/q '[:find (count ?release)